Red Blood Cells Put In A Hypertonic Solution Will

 The Role of the Cell Membrane

 The cell membrane is a complex structure composed primarily of a phospholipid bilayer.
+Water molecules can pass relatively freely through the membrane via aquaporins, specialized protein channels that support water transport.
 This bilayer is selectively permeable, meaning it allows some substances to pass through while restricting others.
-Water molecules can pass relatively freely through the membrane via aquaporins, specialized protein channels that facilitate water transport.
-However, larger solutes like sodium chloride (salt) or glucose have limited permeability.
+On the flip side, larger solutes like sodium chloride (salt) or glucose have limited permeability.

 Osmotic Pressure